irush-cs/slurm-scripts/README.md

 `/run/slurm-saved-cgroups/` should be created (on boot) owned by root\:root with permissions mode `0700`.

+Instead of the `restore` parameter, `slurm` can be used to force all cgroups to be moved to a /slurm/ subtree, regardless of whether slurm uses them or not.
+This is useful when pam\_systemd.so is not used, but the user processes still shouldn't be in the system-slurmd.slice cgroup.
+This only affects non root cgroups, if the task is in the root (`/`), it won't be moved.

 ## healthcheck\.sh

 A script to run as the `HealthCheckProgram` (as set in `slurm.conf`) used to